kstenerud/concise-encoding/cte-specification.md

 Array Types
 -----------

-The standard array encoding format consists of a pipe character (`|`), followed by the array type, whitespace, the contents, and finally a closing pipe.
+The standard array encoding format consists of a pipe character (`|`), followed by optional whitespace, the array type, mandatory whitespace, the contents, and finally a closing pipe.
 Depending on the kind of array, the contents are encoded either as whitespace-separated elements, or as a string-like sequence representing the contents:

     |type elem1 elem2 elem3 ...|
     |type contents-represented-as-a-string|